-Sustainability is addressed within the United Nations framework and recommendations, from the original Sustainable Development definition uniting the 3 pillars of environmental, economic and social development to the Brundtland Report as a blueprint for how countries and business companies should manage economic growth with social justice and ecological viability, up to the Global Goals adopted in 2016 towards a better world by 2030.
+Within the United Nations framework, sustainability is defined by uniting the three pillars of environmental, economic and social development.
+Utilizing the Brundtland Report as a blueprint for how countries and businesses should manage economic growth with social justice and ecological viability, the Global Goals were adopted in 2016 in hope of a better world by 2030.

-Corporate Social Responsibility (CSR) is introduced as the recommended approach of sustainability guiding organizations to address the environmental and social impacts of business activities at a systemic level.
-A focus shows how companies have found relevant to simultaneously engage within the “Triple Bottom Line” approach trying to harmonize their effort to become economically efficient, environmentally sound and socially responsible, balancing the three P: “People, Planet, Profit”…
+Corporate Social Responsibility (CSR) is introduced as the recommended approach of sustainability, guiding organizations to address the environmental and social impacts of business activities at a systemic level.
+Companies have found it relevant to simultaneously engage with the “Triple Bottom Line” approach, while trying to harmonize their effort to become economically efficient, environmentally sound and socially responsible, balancing the three P's: “People, Planet, Profit"

-The Fashion sustainability Program will look into how fashion houses can implement integrated practices on “lean, green and corporate social responsibility” together (rather than separately), influencing the 3 bottom lines for sustainability in a systemic way.
+The Bachelor Fashion Sustainability program will look into how fashion houses can implement integrated practices with "lean, green and corporate social responisibility"...together, rather than separately, influencing the three bottom lines for sustainability.

 Students understand why it is crucial for a fashion brand to drive claims and demonstrations of ecoefficiency towards third-party certification schemes and to have its products eco-labelled and certified.
 In that light and from that perspective, they approach and consider the promising, pioneering efforts of high-end fashion brands in developing new perspectives in sustainability accounting: Students are led to grasp under which conditions some key brands in the textile and fashion sector have started to re-align their whole value creation process towards sustainability, introducing very relevant practices and tools, often their own new derived tools, in demonstrating about product stewardship through comparisons, benchmarks, using life cycle analyses as a regular tool and leading the field in sourcing development?
 They are led to discover and explore these calculators, new measuring tools, indexes, such as the Kering EP&L (Environmental profit and loss) or the Nike Index, developed and used by brands to assess the strategic performance of their sourcing, yearly published through CSR reporting, often together with their “code of conduct”, social report and brand performance.